fablabnbg/EspWebServo/README.md

 pullup for stable operation.

 An external upload circuit is built to snap on the left and right row of 8 pins of the module.

+Note: The current model of the clamp has rather weak contacts.
+TxD -> RxD, RxD -> TxD is correct, although there are comments in the forums stating the opposite.
+If the serial line upload does not work reliably, soldering direct wires for GND, RxD, TxD is recommended.

 ### Power up
 With these 4 pullups an one GND connection, the module starts.
 A brief bliiink-blink